dotnet/efcore/.github/ISSUE_TEMPLATE/ask_a_question.md

 ---
-name: Bug in Entity Framework Core
+name: Ask a question
-about: Create a report about something that isn't working
+about: Ask a question about Entity Framework Core or Microsoft.Data.Sqlite
 labels: customer-reported
 ---

+## Please make your question as clear and specific as possible

 ### Include your code

-To fix any bug we mus first reproduce it.
-To make this possible, please attach a small, runnable project or post a small, runnable code listing that reproduces what you are seeing.
+Usually the best way to ask a clear question and get a quick response is to show your code.
+Preferably, attach a small, runnable project or post a small, runnable code listing that reproduces what you are seeing.

-It is often impossible for us to reproduce a bug when working with only code snippets since we have to guess at the missing code.

 Use triple-tick code fences for any posted code.
 For example: